lkesteloot/unsong/unsong.md

 “I CANNOT GET A GOOD READ ON HIM.”

 “You’re practically omniscient!
-How can you just…not be able to read a whole king?”
+How can you just... not be able to read a whole king?”

 “I DO NOT KNOW.”